 A River of Information can be as simple as setting up Google Alerts or subscribing to individual news services.
 Using digital tools like information aggregators can streamline the learning process by delivering the information rather than the individual needing to go out searching, which can lead to distraction.

-For more information about Rivers of Information, contact us at firstname.lastname@example.org.
+For more information about Rivers of Information and to inquire about FCC Services Consulting in this area, contact us at firstname.lastname@example.org.

 Sign Up for Our Newsletter for the Latest Articles, Insights & Events